 Did you know that reading in one’s first language accounts for 70% of a literate person’s vocabulary?
 As a consequence, applying the same basic concept to your Italian study plan will undoubtedly accelerate your language learning process.

 Reading in Italian is not only the most effective way to learn and retain new vocabulary, but it is also an extremely effective manner for activating your passive Italian vocabulary and grammar.

-Make peace with the idea that, learning something new does not imply that you will be able to apply it the next day.
+Make peace with the idea that learning something new does not imply that you will be able to apply it the next day.
 It takes time for new information to sink in.
-You will almost certainly make a number of attempts and make a few mistakes (think about your Italian subjunctives and prepositions) before you can properly externalize the correct information.
+You will almost certainly make several attempts and a few mistakes (think about your Italian subjunctives and prepositions) before you can properly externalize the correct information.